The last chapter in My Crochet Career can be summed up in this one comment:

 I love to crochet and create projects for others, but the selling portion of these transactions was absolutely exhausting.

-I was not only wondering what I was worth, but if I could actually make a fair wage with my craft.
+What is crochet worth, and can I actually make a fair wage with my craft?

-I wasn’t sure, but I kept repeating the same decisions because that’s what everyone else was doing in this business.
+I wasn’t sure, but I kept repeating the same decisions because that’s what everyone else was doing in this business: letting other people determine how much my crochet was worth.

 In 2009 we moved from Japan to England, and just 2 months after arriving my son was born!